thornboo/hitsz-connect-verge/README.md

 ## Introduction

 HITSZ Connect Verge is a GUI of [ZJU Connect](https://github.com/Mythologyli/zju-connect).
-It helps you connect to the campus network of HITSZ remotely.
+It is built for users of ZJU Connect/EasyConnect.

 ## Features

 - Fast and green compared to **EasyConnect**.
-- Simplified UI and *Fluent UI (Windows only).*
-- Built with PySide6 and Python, making it beginner-friendly to contribute and maintain.
+- Built with PySide6, easy to build and maintain.
-- Multi-platform support, providing out-of-box experience without executing additional scripts.
+- Multi-platform support, with native optimization for the **macOS** version.
 - Works with other applications like Clash, Remote Desktop, and SSH.
 (See [Working with other applications](#working-with-other-applications))
+- Supports custom server address/DNS/HTTP/SOCKS5 proxy port, and keep-alive settings.
+(If you need additional parameters, please submit an issue/PR)

 ## Installation